Creating a custom elastic image

 |An official Ubuntu image provided by Canonical (the company behind the Ubuntu Linux project).
 It does not have any Bamboo prerequisites installed.

 Atlassian's AMIs (and hence, their IDs) may change with each release of Bamboo, including both major and minor releases.
 To quickly access Atlassian's AMI IDs for your currently-running version of Bamboo, open that Bamboo site in a web browser and access its 'Image Configurations' page (see Managing your Elastic Image Configurations for more information).
 The AMI IDs of Atlassian's AMIs are labeled with "(stock image)".

 - On the resulting directory page, click the link that represents the version of Bamboo you are currently running.
 For example, if you are running Bamboo 5.9.7, click on the 5.9.7 link.
 Another directory page opens, listing a .pom and some additional checksum files.

 Do not click on a version number link that contains 'mX', 'rcX' or 'betaX' (where 'X' is a number), since these relate to publicly available developmental releases of Bamboo.

 - Open the atlassian-bamboo-x.x.x.pom file (where

-x.x.xis your version of Bamboo).
-The image version/baseline is stored in
+x.x.x) is your version of Bamboo).
+The image version/baseline is stored in the

-- Click on the image baseline version you found in the
+- Click on the image version/baseline you found in the

 On the resulting directory page, the file with